-On the other hand, if it is a domestic violence case for example and it is the wife of the defendant that no longer wishes to press charges, then her desire for the defendant to be prosecuted may not be relevant to the prosecution’s decision to prosecute.
-Although it may still be relevant to what type of plea agreement the prosecutor is willing to extend to the defendant.
+On the other hand, if it is a domestic violence case and it is the wife of the accused that no longer wishes to press charges, then her desires may not be relevant to the prosecution’s decision to prosecute.
+However, it may still be related to what type of plea agreement the prosecutor is willing to extend to the defendant.

 Craig Atkinson is the lead attorney at Atkinson Law Office,

 Boise DUI and Criminal Attorneys.
 It is located at 1087 W River St #290, Boise, ID 83702.
 You can call him anytime at 208.571.0627.